About Miriam

 Miriam G. Simmons

 is a Professional Registered Parliamentarian.
-A person must pass several exams in the understanding and use of Robert’s Rules of Order before this credential is granted by the National Association of Parliamentarians.
+The National Association of Parliamentarians (NAP) grants this credential to a person who has passed several exams in the understanding and use of Robert’s Rules of Order.

-Miriam is the Secretary of the Lester L. Dahms Memorial Foundation, past-president and current vice president of the Minnesota State Association of Parliamentarians, and past Chair of the Stillwater Area Community Foundation.
-She has held other positions as President, Vice-President, Secretary, Bylaws Chair, and Program Chair with various organizations.
+Miriam is the vice-president of the Lester L. Dahms Memorial Foundation, District 5 Director of NAP, past-president of the Minnesota State Association of Parliamentarians, and past chair of the Stillwater Area Community Foundation.
+She has held positions with other organizations as President, Vice-President, Secretary, Bylaws Chair, Convention Chair and Program Chair.
 She is retired from running a business in the technical sector.

 Miriam’s parliamentary experience includes amendment of bylaws for non-profit organizations, running meetings, helping people have better meetings, and teaching people how to be effective during a meeting.